 General Obligation Bonds - The City issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the City.
 These bonds are subject to the provisions of the Internal Revenue Code of 1986 related to arbitrage and interest income tax regulations under those provisions.
-The City currently has no outstanding arbitrage obligation.
-General obligation bonds outstanding as of June 30, 2021, are comprised of the following individual issues:
+As of June 30, 2023, the City's estimated arbitrage rebate and yield liability was \$1,575,217.
+General obligation bonds outstanding as of June 30, 2023, are comprised of the following individual issues: